William E. Schmidt Foundation, Season Sponsor

 Through a generous grant made available from the MIAMI Women’s Hawk Tank Grant the Miami University voice students presented a series of three concerts in the Spring and Fall of 2020-21 to celebrate the works of African-American and Women Composers.
 The grant was spearheaded by Anna Greco (class of 2022) and Dr. Alison Acord.
 Students had the opportunity to present three concerts to the public that were streamed live and to coach with a wonderful team of artist to prepare for the event.
 Coaches included Angel Blue, Adrienne Danrich, Ellen Hargis, Dr. Latoya Lain, composer Lori Laitman, Mary Henderson Stucky, Tamara Wilson, and Miami’s own Dr. Christina Haan.
 This concert provided a wonderful platform to hear the works of underrepresented composers.

-Grammy Award-Winning Soprano Jessica Rivera to join Miami University Voice Faculty
+Grammy Award-Winning Soprano Jessica Rivera joins Miami University Voice Faculty

 Possessing a voice praised by the San Francisco Chronicle for its “effortless precision and tonal luster,” Grammy Award-winning soprano Jessica Rivera is one of the most creatively inspired vocal artists performing before the public today.
 The intelligence, dimension and spirituality with which she infuses her performances on great international concert and opera stages has garnered Ms. Rivera unique artistic collaborations with many of today’s most celebrated composers, including John Adams, Osvaldo Golijov, Gabriela Lena Frank, Jonathan Leshnoff, Nico Muhly, and Paola Prestini, and has brought her together with such esteemed conductors as Gustavo Dudamel, Sir Simon Rattle, Esa-Pekka Salonen, Robert Spano, Markus Stenz, Bernard Haitink, and Michael Tilson Thomas.